-In the Land of Lincoln, begins the path of the Mother Road near the shore of Lake Michigan.
+Route 66 in Illinois begins near the shore of Lake Michigan, in Chicago.
 Connecting the Midwest with the golden state of California, the road from Chicago originally followed State Route 4 from Chicago to East St. Louis.
 This original piece of gravel road was built before Route 66 even existed and was first called the Pontiac Trail in 1915.
 In 1918, Illinois began to pave the road and by the time Route 66 was instituted it was entirely paved.
 This piece of the Mother Road was the first fully paved highway in Illinois and was quickly recognized as the shortest distance between Chicago and St. Louis.
-By 1927, the Route 66 signs were visible all along the Illinois route.
+By 1927, Route 66 signs were visible all along the Illinois route.

 Route 66 through Illinois provides everything from culture and sophistication, to winding roads with seemingly endless rows of corn, to small towns with numerous vintage gas stations, motor courts, and cafes.